 “I told him I was not familiar with his name and the only reason I was talking to him was he’s kind of cute,” she said back in 2017.

 McFadden is still a huge Arkansas Razorbacks fan.
-Back in 2019 when the team was looking for a new head coach, he posted his thoughts on Twitter.
+Back in 2019 when the team was looking for a new head coach, the former rusher posted his thoughts on Twitter.

 While McFadden still makes public appearances, he might be set financially for a long time.